 Once again, those flyover Midwestern states prove to be the best places to learn to care for animals.
 11.4 percent of applicants get admitted to the school.
-The Ohio State University College of Veterinary Medicine houses the massive Ohio State Veterinary Medical Center.
+The Ohio State University, located in Columbus, Ohio, College of Veterinary Medicine houses the massive Ohio State Veterinary Medical Center.
 Over 30,000 animal patients visit this center each year, and it remains one of the largest centers of its kind.
 The faculty includes Six American Association for the Advancement of Science (AAAS) Fellows.
 In the students’ second year, classes focus specifically on bodily systems verses basic animal science classes.
 Students can serve their fourth-year clinical rotations at the center, studying large animals, companion animals, farm animals and horses.
 Along with working at the hospital, Ohio State students take part in outreach services in their community that reinforces their love for animals.
 The school helps inmates at the Ohio Department of Rehabilitation and Corrections train service animals.
 They also help out students who cannot care for their pets over the summer or after gradation by providing housing and helping to find new owners.
 Not only can you make a difference in animal lives, but you can influence the humans around you as well.

 5. Texas A&M University